Anna Byskov

 Anna Byskov: Even though I use myself in my videos and my performances, I like to distinguish the two media.

 When I call my work video, it is usually because I have control over the camera.
 I am in front of and behind the scenes.
 I choose the frame, the space, the area, the landscape for my context.
-For performance, I usually deal with the place I am offered and leave the responsibility of filming to the spectator, a friend or a professional.

 I can even go to internet later and download my performance that someone might have happened to see and filmed.
 Usually, the videos that I have of my performances are just a record of what I do.
 I don’t really use them as a work of art but as an archive of my performance.